MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

         --body '{"properties": {"agentUpgrade": {"enableAutomaticUpgrade": false}}}'
 ```

 Example of filtering a numeric value.
+Unless you have a VM in your current subscription, this example is given for future reference.

 ```azurecli
 az vm list --resource-group <myResourceGroup> \